Joshua Caldwell

-Joshua Alexander Caldwell (born December 5, 1983) is an American film director, screenwriter, and producer.
+Joshua Alexander Caldwell is an American film director, screenwriter, and producer.
 In 2006, he won a Golden Popcorn award at the MTV Movie Awards for writing, directing and producing the film The Beautiful Lie.

 Biography

-Joshua Caldwell was born in Seattle, Washington, on December 5, 1983, to Barry and Debra Caldwell.
-Barry is a salesman for the Boeing Company and Debra is a homemaker.
-He has one sibling, a younger brother named Luke.

-Beginning with screenwriting, he then moved into film production in at Bellevue High School, where he created several different award-winning film projects.
+Beginning with screenwriting, Caldwell then moved into film production at Bellevue High School, where he created several different film projects.
 He attended Fordham University in New York City where he went on to write, produce and direct eight films, including The Beautiful Lie, starring Michaela McManus, which has been featured at several film festivals across the country.
-In June 2006, Caldwell was awarded an MTV Movie Award for the Best Film On Campus category.
+In June 2006, Caldwell was awarded an MTV Movie Award for the Best Film On Campus category for The Beautiful Lie.
 In 2007, he produced and directed The Ronnie Day Project for SonyBMG/Epic Records and mtvU.

 In 2010, Caldwell co-wrote, directed and produced the short film Dig.
 Premiering at film festivals in 2011 and 2012, the film is the story of a young Holocaust survivor who, twenty years after his exodus from Europe, comes face to face with the Nazi responsible for his family's death.
 The film stars Mark Margolis and Aaron Himelstein.

-Following the premiere of "Dig" at the 2011 LAShortsFest, Caldwell co-wrote, directed, produced and edited the cyber-bridges for the third book in Anthony E. Zuiker's (creator of CSI:) digi-novel trilogy Level 26: Dark Revelations.
+Caldwell co-wrote, directed, produced and edited the cyber-bridges for the third book in Anthony E. Zuiker's digi-novel trilogy Level 26: Dark Revelations.
 The book was released nationwide on December 29, 2011, with the cyber-bridge (video components) being made available at Level26.com the same day.

-In 2012, Caldwell began developing a feature film with Participant Media, on which he serves as a co-writer.
-He co-produced the online digital feature "Cybergeddon" from Anthony E. Zuiker and directed, produced, and co-wrote the Cybergeddon Zips, an eight-part series of short films that extend the characters and narrative from the feature experience.
+In 2012, Caldwell began developing a feature film, on which he serves as a co-writer.
+He co-produced the online digital feature Cybergeddon from Anthony E. Zuiker and directed, produced, and co-wrote the Cybergeddon Zips, an eight-part series of short films that extend the characters and narrative from the feature experience.

 Caldwell was a producer on the BlackBoxTV series Anthony E. Zuiker Presents, overseeing the production of short films for the YouTube Channel.
-Two of the films, The Reawakening, directed by two-time Academy Award winner Rob Legato, and Execution Style, directed by Lexi Alexander, have been released.
+Two of the films, The Reawakening, directed by Rob Legato, and Execution Style, directed by Lexi Alexander, have been released.

 In 2013, Caldwell wrote and directed his debut feature film, Layover.
-Made for $6,000, the film was shot on a Canon 5D and stars Nathalie Fay, Karl E. Landler, Bella Dayne and Hal Ozsan.
+Made for $6,000, the film was shot on a Canon EOS 5D and stars Nathalie Fay, Karl E. Landler, Bella Dayne and Hal Ozsan.
 The film is almost entirely French language although Caldwell does not speak French.